The second edition of TriStar Mallorca will once again be one of the most interesting and competitive events of the season in Europe.

-The Balearic event is attracting many top-level professionals, such as Johannes Moldan, Andi Fuchs, Joerie Vansteelant, Philip Graves, Joel Jameson, Tim Brydenbach, or the Spaniards Alejandro Santamaría and Richard Calle, among others, who will fight for victory in category male.
+The Balearic event is attracting many top-level professionals, such as Johannes Moldan, Andi Fuchs, Joerie Vansteelant, Philip Graves, Joel Jameson, Tim Brydenbach, or the Spanish Alejandro Santamaría and Richard Calle, among others, who will fight for the victory in the category male.
 Among the women, the already registered Eimear Mullan, Sophie De Groote, Michaela Giger or Merja Kiviranta stand out.
-The first classified will share a total of € 10.000 in cash.
+The first classified will be distributed a total of € 10.000 in cash.

-The starting line of the TriStar Mallorca 2012, which takes place on April 15, will be full of international stars, as happened in the last edition with the presence of some world champions and a large group of well-known triathletes internationally.
+The starting line of the TriStar Mallorca 2012, which takes place on April 15, will be full of international stars, as happened in the last edition with the presence of some world champions and a large group of well-known international triathletes.

-Less than two months before the appointment, the presence of professionals of German stature is official Johannes Moldan –Wonner of the TriStar Monaco in 2011–, from the Austrian Andi Fuchs - winner of the TriStar Split– or Joerie Vansteelant, Reigning long distance duathlon world champion.
+Less than two months before the appointment, the presence of professionals of the stature of German is now official Johannes Moldan –Winner of the TriStar Monaco in 2011–, of the Austrian Andi Fuchs –Winner of the TriStar Split– or Joerie Vansteelant, reigning world long distance duathlon champion.

-Other top-tier names to join the British will be announced in the coming weeks.
-Philip Graves, Rich Sumpter, Ben Howard or the official TriStar ambassador Joel Jameson, Swedish Björn Andersson, Estonian Ain-Alar Juhanson (twice winner in Lanzarote) or the Belgian Tim Brydenbach, in one of the first triathlons on the European calendar.
-In the women's category the competition will be equally exciting with the presence of the current champion, the Irish Eimear Mullan, Sophie De Groote, Michalea Giger or Merja Kiviranta, They will go up twice to Sant Salvador to cover the TriStar111 distance (1 km of swimming, 100 km of cycling and 10 km of running on foot).
+Other top names will be announced in the coming weeks, already joining the British.
+Philip Graves, Rich Sumpter, Ben Howard or the official TriStar ambassador Joel Jameson, Swedish Bjorn Andersson, Estonian Ain-Alar Juhanson (twice winner in Lanzarote) or the Belgian Tim Brydenbach, in one of the first triathlons on the European calendar.
+In the female category, the competition will be equally exciting with the presence of the current champion, the Irish Eimear Mullan, Sophie De Groote, Michalea Giger or Merja Kiviranta, They will go up to Sant Salvador twice to cover the TriStar111 distance (1 km of swimming, 100 km of cycling and 10 km of running).

-These professionals, like the 500 registered in the 'age groups' category, will go up to Sant Salvador twice to complete the 111 kilometers of route (1 km of swimming, 100 km of cycling and 10 km of running on foot).
-A total of € 10.000 will be distributed according to ITU regulations.
+These professionals, like the 500 registered in the 'age groups' category, will go up to Sant Salvador twice to complete the 111 kilometers of route (1 km of swimming, 100 km of cycling and 10 km of running).
+A total of € 10.000 will be distributed following the ITU regulations.

-The route of the TriStar111 and the 55.5 are the same, the participants of the 111 doing two laps to the 50 km cycling circuit and another two to the 5 km pedestrian circuit by one of the participants in the 55.5.
-Swimming will be in the bay of the port of Portocolom, to continue with a cycling tour that will take you to the spectacular and hard climb to the Sant Salvador mountain, known to thousands of triathletes and cyclists who visit Mallorca every year, with a height of 494 meters and an incredible panoramic view of the island and the southeast coast.
+The route of the TriStar111 and the 55.5 are the same, the participants of the 111 doing two laps of the 50 km cycling circuit and another two to the 5 km pedestrian circuit for one the participants in the 55.5.
+The swimming will be in the bay of the port of Portocolom, to continue with a cycling route that will take you to the spectacular and hard climb to the mountain of Sant Salvador, known by thousands of triathletes and cyclists who visit Mallorca every year, with a height of 494 meters and an incredible panoramic view of the island and the southeast coast.
 The race on foot will pass through the old town of Portocolom, passing through one of its beaches before crossing the finish line of the TriStar Mallorca.